-Hill View Montessori Charter Public School (HVM) is committed to providing all students with a safe learning environment.
-As such, HVM prohibits harassment, intimidation and bullying of any kind and/or by any means, including but not limited to: electronic, written, spoken/verbal, relational, or physical acts, either direct or indirect, that harm or cause emotional distress to a student(s), substantially interfere with a student's education, threaten the overall educational environment and/or substantially disrupt the operation of the school.
+Hill View Montessori Charter Public School (HVM) is committed to providing all students with a safe learning environment that is free from bullying, cyber-bullying and/or retaliation.
+This commitment is an integral part of our comprehensive efforts to promote learning, and to prevent and eliminate all forms of bullying and other harmful and disruptive behavior that can impede the learning process.
+As such, HVM prohibits any form of harassment, intimidation and bullying of any kind and/or by any means, including but not limited to: electronic, written, oral or physical acts, either direct or indirect, when such acts physically harm or psychologically or emotionally distress a student(s) and/or property, substantially interfere with a student's education, threaten the overall educational environment or the well-being of a person(s) and/or substantially disrupt the operation of the school.